 On the other hand, if there is one tone that a teaching case seeks to avoid, it is that of "demonstration."
-Even though any description necessarily has a conceptual or theoretical grounding, the conceptual or theoretical models that could be used to comprehend the management situation described should be as discreet as possible.
-In a teaching case, the emphasis is placed on providing as "neutral" a description as possible of the management situation, so as to closely reflect the manner in which the managers depicted would describe the situation themselves, as well as on the "unique" character of the situation and its context.
+Even though any description necessarily has a conceptual or theoretical grounding, the conceptual or theoretical models used to comprehend the management situation described should be as discreet as possible.
+In a teaching case, the emphasis is placed on providing as "neutral" a description as possible, so as to closely reflect the manner in which the characters depicted would describe the situation themselves, as well as on the "uniqueness" of the situation and its context.
 In a research case, the priority is to reveal or confirm a hypothesis or a proposal and to demonstrate the "typical" nature of the situation described in relation to a more general category of situations.

-In the teaching case, the spotlight is on the management situation, on the "facts" and on the empirical material, all of which are centre stage, whereas the concepts and theories are behind the scenes, in the wings.
-In a research case, on the other hand, it is the ideas, hypotheses, theories and concepts that occupy centre stage, while the empirical material and the "specific case" play a supporting role in the background.
+In a teaching case, the spotlight is on the management situation, on the "facts," and on the empirical material, all of which are centre stage, whereas the concepts and theories are behind the scenes, in the wings.
+In a research case, on the other hand, it is the ideas, hypotheses, theories, and concepts that occupy centre stage, while the empirical material and the "specific case" play a supporting role in the background.

 Given the importance of research in an academic career, management professors sometimes tend to submit teaching cases that in fact more closely resemble research cases.
-For example, an author might use a corporate or management situation to show how the theory of resources can help the reader understand what happened in the case.
-In this case, the spotlight is on the theory of resources as opposed to the concrete situation, which serves mainly to "illustrate" this theory.
-The theory of resources is thus integrated into the description itself of the concrete situation.
-In the end, the only option students have with this type of case is to approve the "demonstration" offered; they cannot really contest the analysis (most such cases do not provide the factual elements necessary to do so), nor can they take it upon themselves to discover how the theory of resources can shed light on what happened in the case and to reflect on this, since the case authors have already done this for them.
+For example, an author might use a corporate or management situation to show how the theory of resources can help the reader understand what happened in the case - the spotlight is on the theory of resources as opposed to the concrete situation, which serves mainly to "illustrate" the theory.
+The theory of resources is thus integrated into the description of the situation.
+In the end, the only option students have is to approve the "demonstration" offered; they cannot contest the analysis (most such cases do not provide the necessary factual elements to do so), nor can they take it upon themselves to figure out how the theory of resources sheds light on what happened in the case and to reflect on this, since the authors have already done this work.

-It should be noted, however, that the empirical approach (data collection and analysis) is the same for both teaching cases and research cases.
-As such, there are important links to be established between qualitative research and the production of teaching cases.
+It should be noted, however, that the empirical approach (data collection and analysis) is the same for both teaching and research cases.
+There are thus important links to be established between qualitative research and the production of teaching cases.
 The field work that goes into producing a teaching case could very well be converted into "data" for research purposes.
 Conversely, the qualitative data gathered in the context of a research project can effectively serve as the basis for the production of a teaching case.
 Thus, despite the basic distinction that must be made between their respective "final products," there are real synergies between teaching cases and research cases.